tonythecodeur/generate/docs/nodejs/handling-post-request-in-node-js.md

   let buffer = '';
   request.on('data', chunk => {
     buffer += chunk;

+//here buffer is not a buffer type variable, it is a string due to the concatenation..if you insert into a filewriteFile(file,buffer,), the file will be corrupted, chunks.push(chunk); workds and does create a buffer type variable.
   });
   request.on('end', () => {
     const responseString = `Received string ${buffer}`;